KBVE/archive/docs/md/notes/asset/bundle/&osrs.md

 	}
 ```

+## Project Premise
+- The OSRS bot farm was around 100~ accounts that were engaging in automated tasks within the old school runescape game.

+### Notes
 - Current collection of stocks that are being bought when OSRS gold is sold.
 (OSRS -> USD  OR OSRS -> BTC -> USD)
 - Updated: 4/12/2022
 - LAST_RATE: 1m OSRS = $0.33 USD +- $0.03USD